 In Chinese Herbal Medicine Spring is the Season of Renewal

-In Chinese herbal medicine, Spring is the season of Renewal – a time for embarking on new projects, leaving old troubles behind and embracing a spirit of openness and readiness to grow with the changing landscape of life.
+In Chinese medicine, Spring is the season of Renewal – a time for embarking on new projects, leaving old troubles behind and embracing a spirit of openness and readiness to grow with the changing landscape of life.
 Unfortunately, this new seasonal lease on life can bring with it allergy and asthma symptoms that afflict a large percentage of the US population with itchy throat, stuffy nose, post nasal drip and a host of other wearisome ailments.

 What if there were a way to naturally relieve symptoms of allergic rhinitis and sinusitis that flare up in the Spring and Summer – without expensive trips to the pharmacy section for this year’s newest “remedy”?